CziSKY/KMatcher/README.md

 # KMatcher

-Kindergarten Pattern Matching implementation in Kotlin for self-learning
+Recently I'm studying [CS61A](https://github.com/CziSKY/CS61A), And I got a new intuitive understanding of Higher Order Function from it.
+So I coded this kindergarten Pattern Matching implementation in Kotlin.

 ```kotlin
     fun print() {